melaurent/btcseeder/README.md

 ## Other

-I am not aware off all the mnemonic standards used in the crypto world.
+I am not aware of all the mnemonic standards used in the crypto world.
 If know one you want to see implemented, just sumbit a post request !